 First, you’ll need to make a list of which

 Your credit is probably still "good" if you're making payments on time.
-If your credit is good then one option to look at is refinancing through a consolidation loan.
-A consolidation loan brings all your debts together under a single loan (with its own interest rate) and monthly payment.
+If your credit is good then one option to consider is refinancing through a debt consolidation loan.
+A debt consolidation loan brings all your debts together under a single loan (with its own interest rate) and monthly payment.
 If you have multiple credit accounts, it may make your budgeting easier to have just one payment to manage.

 Refinancing is sometimes the answer, but the following two considerations are very important:

-If you are already behind with payments to one or more creditors, it is likely that your credit is now “bruised.”
+If you are already behind with payments to one or more creditors, it's likely that your credit is now “bruised.”
 In this situation, you need to understand that the only way to avoid the “bad credit” label is to get current and stay current on your payments.

 If you’re